The BIST way

 Children with special needs and learning difficulties will be assessed carefully to determine whether the school is able to effectively address their individual needs.

-Whether you live in Tunis or will be relocating here from another country, we recognize the importance of finding the right international school in Tunis for your family.
+Whether you live in Tunis or will be relocating here from another country, we recognise the importance of finding the right international school in Tunis for your family.

 The British curriculum